Last updated February 4, 2023.

 Taking a shower before bed can help wash pollen or other allergens out of your hair or off your skin, ensuring that you are not bringing allergens into bed with you.
 Taking a shower or bath before bed may even improve your ability to get a good night’s sleep by lowering your body temperature, which can help you fall asleep and stay asleep.
 This should help you feel more rested when you wake up the next morning.

 We spend approximately one-third of our lives in bed, so keeping your sheets clean and allergen-free is especially important if you suffer from dust mite allergies.
 To prevent dust mites from making themselves comfortable in your bedding, wash your sheets in hot water once a week.

-If you are congested from allergies, keeping your head elevated by propping it up on a pillow or two can help eliminate congestion in your sinuses.
+If you are congested from allergies, keep your head elevated by propping it up on a pillow or two to help eliminate congestion in your sinuses.
 With your head elevated, gravity will help keep excess mucus from building up in your nasal passage.

 Since pets can shed hair and dander on your mattress, bedding, and carpet, it’s not difficult for this type of allergen to be all over your bedroom and contribute to pet allergy symptoms.
 If pet dander is the source of your allergies, consider limiting your pet’s exposure to your bedroom.

 Placing an air purifying device in your bedroom can be a great solution to improve your air quality and allow you to sleep better at night.
 It helps by removing allergy-causing particles from the air.
 By removing these allergy triggers, you may find that any sneezing or coughing spells during the night are significantly reduced.